Mental Health Nursing

 The focus of this unit of study is to extend students' ability to engage in advanced mental health nursing practice in several ways.
 Firstly, this includes viewing the lived experience of mental illness from the perspective of the consumer and family/carers.
 Secondly, through examining the theoretical approaches and philosophical underpinnings of models of mental health care; emphasizing mental health promotion and prevention, early intervention, building strengths, enhancing resilience, working collaboratively, and rehabilitation and recovery.
 Specific international, national, and state policies and plans will be appraised to facilitate understanding of the broader impact that socio-political issues have on the provision and delivery of mental health care.

 NURS5065 Interpersonal Mental Health Nursing

-Credit points: 6 Session: Semester 2 Assessment: essay, online activities and portfolio of practice (100%) Campus: Mallett Street Mode of delivery: Distance Education/Intensive on Campus
+Credit points: 6 Session: Semester 2 Classes: distance education/intensive on campus, up to 4 study days Assessment: essay and online activities and portfolio of practice (100%) Mode of delivery: Block mode

 The foundation of effective mental health nursing care is the development of a therapeutic relationship with consumers and their family/carers.
 This unit focuses on the theoretical basis and philosophical frameworks for mental health nursing practice, and aims to further develop the communication and interpersonal skills required for building and maintaining an effective nurse/client relationship.
 Students will explore the personal and professional qualities of effective mental health nurses, and through practical learning experiences will extend their skills in building and sustaining effective nurse/client relationships.
 Students will also be required to submit a portfolio of practice as part of their assessment.